Facts about City Vision University: Diversity & Affordability

 Low Cost: City Vision University tuition is less than 95% of nonprofit private colleges nationwide.
 As of 2018, City Vision University is the 16th most affordable four-year Christian college in the country, and 59th among all private non-profit four-year institutions, according to the Department of Education.

-Racial Diversity: There are 29 schools in the Council of Christian Colleges and Universities, a peer group to City Vision University, with African-American student enrollments of 10 percent or more (see http://www.jbhe.com/latest/index080708.html).
+Racial Diversity: Based on the diversity of our students, City Vision is classified as a Minority Serving Institution by the US Department of Education.
+There are 29 schools in the Council of Christian Colleges and Universities, a peer group to City Vision University, with African-American student enrollments of 10 percent or more (see http://www.jbhe.com/latest/index080708.html).
 City Vision University has more than twice times that level, with an average of 24% African-American students over the past 3 years, according to our student enrollment statistics.
-Over the same time period, City Vision University also has 6% Hispanic, and 2% Asian population, 1% Pacific Island, and 4% multiracial for a total of 64% people of color.
+Over the same time period, City Vision University also has 2% Hispanic, and 2% Asian population, 1% Pacific Island, and 4% multiracial for a total of 36% people of color.
 For the past year, see the statistics on the Department of Education’s College Navigator site.

 Age Diversity: The university also welcomes students of all ages, with 87% of students being over 24 years old.
 The average student age is 40 years old.